Mali War: Malian northward advance

-A new split happened in Ansar Dine, with one of its commanders in Léré, Kamou Ag Meinly quitting the group and joining the MNLA.
+A new split happened in Ansar Dine, with one of its commanders in Léré, Kamou Ag Meinly, quitting the group and joining the MNLA.

 On 27 January, French and Malian forces encircled Timbuktu and began securing the city.
 After gaining the airport on 27 January, the next day, Malian and French military sources claimed that the entire area between Gao and Timbuktu was under government control and access to the city was available.
 The city was fully taken by French and Malian forces by the next day.

-On 28 January, the MNLA took control of Kidal with the help of the Islamic Movement of Azawad (MIA), an Ansar Dine breakaway group that split after the international intervention.
-The MNLA also took control of the towns of Tessalit and in Khalil.
-Apparently, fighters who deserted the MNLA for the better financed Ansar Dine were now returning to the MNLA.
+On 28 January, the MNLA took control of Kidal with the help of the MIA, an Ansar Dine breakaway group that split after the international intervention.
+The MNLA also took control of the towns of Tessalit and Khalil.
+Apparently, fighters who had deserted the MNLA for the better financed Ansar Dine were now returning to the MNLA.
 Islamists were reported to have fled to the mountains.

 On 29 January, the first non-Malian African troops entered North Mali.
 Nigerien soldiers occupied Ansongo and Chadian troops, Ménaka.
 The more numerous Chadian Army was also reported as moving north from Ménaka in support of the Malian Army.

-On 30 January, French reached Kidal airport.
+On 30 January, French troops reached Kidal airport.
 No Malian soldiers were with them, as a confrontation with Tuaregs was feared.
 The town was reportedly under control of fighters from both the MNLA and MIA.
-The MNLA, however denied any collaboration or even a desire to collaborate with the MIA, and stated that their fighters were maintaining control of the town alongside French forces.
+The MNLA, however, denied any collaboration or even a desire to collaborate with the MIA, and stated that their fighters were maintaining control of the town alongside French forces.
 Many leaders of Ansar Dine left Iyad Ag Ghali.
 Delegations from the MNLA and MIA left for Ouagadougou to negotiate with Malian officials.

-On 2 February, Chadian troops from MISMA reached Kidal and stationed in a deserted base in the city.
+On 2 February, Chadian troops from MISMA reached Kidal and were stationed in a deserted base in the city.
 Their general said that they had no problem with the MNLA and had good relations with them.
-On the same day, the French President, François Hollande, joined Mali's interim President, Dioncounda Traoré, in a public appearance in recently recaptured Timbuktu.
+On the same day, the French President, François Hollande, joined Traoré in a public appearance in recently recaptured Timbuktu.

-On 5 February, according to Chadian news stations, 24 Chadian soldiers were killed and 11 were wounded when they were ambushed by jihadists during a patrol north of Kidal.
-The information was neither denied nor confirmed by Chadian and Malian authorities.
-However, the Chadian government did mention that 11 soldiers were injured in a "traffic accident" north of Kidal.

-On 8 February, French and Chadian troops announced that they had occupied Tessalit near the Algerian border, the seat of one of the last airports still not controlled by the Malian government and its allies.
+On 8 February, French and Chadian troops announced that they had occupied Tessalit near the Algerian border, the location of one of the last airports still not controlled by the Malian government and its allies.